dkadams/flink-join-deadlock/README.md

-Example project showing a pattern of joins that can deadlock flink.
+Example project showing a pattern of joins that can deadlock Flink, due to FLINK-12329.

 When run with a single TaskManager, 2 slots per TM, and parallelism 2, it completes in under a minute on both a AWS c4 large and a Mid 2015 MacBookPro.